Motorcycle touring on a budget will always be a challenge.

 Cheaper Alternatives Shouldn’t Mean Cheaper Experiences

-If you’re sat there right now planning a budget motorcycle touring adventure that you know will make you unhappy, then you’re doing it wrong.
+If you’re sitting there right now planning a budget motorcycle touring adventure that you know will make you unhappy, then you’re doing it wrong.

-Motorcycle touring on a budget does not mean doing everything as cheap as possible.
+Motorcycle touring on a budget doesn’t mean doing everything as cheaply as possible.
 Nor does it mean missing out or ‘going without.’

-It means getting the most out of the money that you have to spend.
+It means getting the most out of the money you have available to spend.

-I guarantee that it’ll take some prioritisation, and you might have to forego certain extravagances in order to fulfil the trip.
+I guarantee that it’ll take some prioritisation.
+And you might have to forego certain extravagances to fulfil the trip.